Graduation Requirements for Doctoral Students

 Apply for Degree: through the Graduate School by Friday of week two

-This gives you one week to make final edits and any changes to have it delivered back to your chair by:
+Final day for Presentation of Thesis or Terminal Project: last day of week nine.
+This gives you one week to make final edits and any changes to have it delivered back to your chair.